Skip to main content

 Insulin resistance in the brain is now considered a contributor to Alzheimer's disease, sometimes called Type 3 diabetes.
 Diets high in fiber, omega-3 fats, and adequate protein protect cognition.
 We treat brain health as the long game of metabolic health.

 Poor sleep raises insulin resistance overnight, drives ghrelin (a hunger hormone), and lowers leptin (a satiety hormone).
-One short night of sleep can push you toward 300 to 500 extra calories the next day, mostly from carbs.
-Fixing sleep often unlocks nutrition progress that diet alone could not.
+1 short night of sleep can push you toward 300 to 500 extra calories the next day, mostly from carbs.
+Fixing sleep often enables nutrition progress that diet alone could not.

 The Mediterranean pattern (rich in vegetables, fish, olive oil, nuts, and legumes) has the strongest long-term outcomes data we have.
 It is a great starting point.
 We modify it for protein density and insulin sensitivity so it becomes a personalized plan rather than a generic recommendation.